-The working years of a police dog often lead to anxiety, stress and aggression issues.
+Police dogs may develop work-related anxiety, stress and even aggression due to the high-pressure situations they encounter.
 The new caretakers must know how to manage these behavioral issues and provide a calm environment, free of any triggers and free of work.

 To adopt a police dog, contact your local police department, police training schools or organizations that specialize in retired working dogs, such as Mission K9.
 Look over the eligibility requirements before submitting your application.

 Military dogs often retire with high levels of stress and anxiety, meaning they need to retire in a peaceful environment.
-To apply for adoption, contact military dog adoption centers nearby or contact a representative of the U.S Airforce.
+To apply for adoption, contact military dog adoption centers nearby or a representative of the U.S. Air Force.
 Due to high demand and a limited number of adoptable dogs, some centers may not take more applicants.

-When the time comes, you’ll have to meet the following requirements:
+When the time comes, you’ll also have to meet the following requirements:

 - Commit to providing appropriate veterinary care, training and playtime

-- Bring leash, collar, muzzle and crate on pick-up day
+- Bring a leash, collar, muzzle and crate on pick-up day

-The Transportation Security Administration (TSA) puts dogs for adoption through its Canine Adoption Program.
-TSA dogs for adoption are deemed unfit for government work, mainly because they’re highly active.
-Getting kicked out of TSA training may be embarrassing, but it doesn’t mean that the dog’s untrainable or unfit for other pet owners.
+The Transportation Security Administration (TSA) puts dogs up for adoption through its Canine Adoption Program.
+These dogs are deemed unfit for government work mainly because they’re highly active, but that doesn’t mean they're untrainable or unfit for dog parents.

 An experienced pet owner can provide the necessary care a TSA dog needs.
 This includes obedience and house training, playtime, exercises and gradual exposure to children and animals.
 To apply, send an email to TSA’s adoption coordinator at email@example.com.

 As with military and police dogs, prospective applicants must meet all eligibility requirements.
-Currently, the TSA isn’t accepting applications, but more details are available on the TSA’s Canine Adoption Program page.
+Currently, the TSA is only accepting applications for canines with medical conditions, but you can find more details on the TSA’s Canine Adoption Program page.

 How much does it cost to adopt a dog?